-- 1.1 This application is referred to Planning Committee at the discretion of the Development Manager because of its scale and the conflict of the recommendation with the views of Wallingford Town Council. - 1.2 A site location plan is attached (Appendix A).
-The site is 26.34 ha including highway land and is situated to the south of Wallingford, east of Winterbrook and north of the bypass.
+- 1.1 This application is referred to Planning Committee at the discretion of the Development Manager because of its scale and the conflict of the recommendation with the views of Wallingford Town Council.
+The application was re-scheduled from the agenda 18 October Planning Committee to allow more time for the planning officers to consider the responses to the latest consultation and to allow time to arrange a site visit for members.
+The report has been updated following the end of the consultation period on 18 October. - 1.2 A site location plan is attached (Appendix A).
+The site is 26.34 ha including highway land and is situated to the south of Wallingford, west of Winterbrook and north of the bypass.
 The Site is located within Flood Zone 1.
 A public footpath (FP24) crosses the site in an east-west direction from Reading Road, along Winterbrook Lane to the A4130 Wallingford bypass.
 Bridleway 29 crosses the site at the point of access from the A4130.
-The site is within proximity to two AONB's, the Chilterns some 400 metres to the east and the North Wessex Downs AONB some 1500 metres to the south west.
-Wallingford is designated an Air Quality Management Area.
+The site is within proximity to two A of outstanding Natural Beauty, the Chilterns AONB some 400 metres to the east and the North Wessex Downs AONB some 1500 metres to the south west.
+Wallingford town centre is designated an Air Quality Management Area.
 Winterbrook Conservation Area lies to the east of the site incorporating Reading Road.